fmerg/pymerkle/API.md

 ### `method` __.consistencyProof (*old_hash, sublength*)__

 Response of the Merkle-tree to the request of providing a consistency-proof for the given parameters.
-Arguments of this function amount to a presumed previous state of the Merkle-tree
-(root-hash and length respectively, provided from the "Client's Side").
+Arguments for this method amount to a presumed previous state of the Merkle-tree (root-hash and length respectively, provided from the "Client's Side").

 - **old_hash** (_bytes_ or _None_) – root-hash of a presumably valid previous state of the Merkle-tree

 - **sublength** (_int_) – presumable length (number of leaves) for the afore-mentioned state of the Merkle-tree

-- **Returns**: Consistency proof appropriately formatted along with its validation parameters (so that can be passed in as the second argument to the ``validations.validateProof()`` function)
+- **Returns**: Consistency proof appropriately formatted along with its validation parameters (so that it can be passed in as the second argument to the ``validateProof()`` function)

 - **Return type**: _proof.Proof_